 Winlogbeat starts a goroutine (a lightweight thread) to read from each individual event log.
 The goroutine reads a batch of event log records using the Windows API, applies any processors to the events, publishes them to the configured outputs, and waits for an acknowledgement from the outputs before reading additional event log records.

 The name of the event log to monitor.
 Each dictionary under

-name field.
-You can get a list of available event logs by running
+You can get a list of available event logs by using the PowerShell

-Get-EventLog * in PowerShell.
-Here is a sample of the output from the
+on Windows Vista or newer.
+Here is a sample of the output from the command:

 PS C:\Users\vagrant> Get-EventLog * Max(K) Retain OverflowAction Entries Log ------ ------ -------------- ------- --- 20,480 0 OverwriteAsNeeded 75 Application 20,480 0 OverwriteAsNeeded 0 HardwareEvents 512 7 OverwriteOlder 0 Internet Explorer 20,480 0 OverwriteAsNeeded 0 Key Management Service 20,480 0 OverwriteAsNeeded 1,609 Security 20,480 0 OverwriteAsNeeded 1,184 System 15,360 0 OverwriteAsNeeded 464 Windows PowerShell